FawazQutami/TSP_Genetic-Algorithm/README.md

 [link to Simulated Annealing!](https://github.com/FawazQutami/Travelling-Salesman-Problem-Simulated-Annealing)

 # Code written in Python
-This code favours readability and ease of understanding over speed and robustness and is meant to be used as either a research tool or a study guide for anyone interested in learning about Genetic Algorithm.
+This code is meant to be used as either a research tool or a study guide for anyone interested in learning about Genetic Algorithm.